Francesco149/todokete/README.md

 - [x] `/trainingTree/fetchTrainingTree` supposed to get training locations or something like that but during the tutorial the response is empty
 - [x] `/trainingTree/levelUpCard`
+- [x] `/trainingTree/activateTrainingTreeCell` probably sent when you start training. not sure where the cell id's come from

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that